Kane-Kesler/Sea-Turtle-Identification-Neural-Nets/README.md

 SeaturtleIDHeads Time-cutoff Split model: 37.85%

 Further analysis of the models are described in the [research paper](https://github.com/Kane-Kesler/SeaturlteIDHeads-CNN-Model/blob/main/Artificial%20Neural%20Networks%20for%20Sea%20Turtle%20Identification%20-%20Kane%20Kesler.pdf).

-### SeaturleIDHeads
-From the dataset of size ~8,000, we take a subset of data of size 10 corresponding to the turtles with the most images.
-We also reduce the size of the images to 32×32 to reduce the computational burden.

 # Instructions
 <div id="instructions"></div>